-Successful candidates are offered a one- or two-year term with the possibility of being extended up to 3 years.
+We have over 280 postdocs at LLNL and our successful candidates are offered a one- or two-year term with the possibility of being extended up to three years.
 During their tenure, postdocs are expected to conduct basic or applied research that is publishable in peer-reviewed journals, develop scientific expertise in their field of research, present their research at national and international meetings, and gain experience in the writing research proposals.

-Within the Lab, the postdocs are housed in either a discipline (Computation, Engineering, or Physical and Life Sciences) or a program (Global Security, Weapons and Complex Integration or National Ignition Facility and Photon Science).
-Successful postdoc have demonstrated: 1) scientific productivity through a robust publication list, 2) academic excellence through a strong grade point average at a reputable university and 3) collaboration and teamwork through convincing letters of reference.
-To be eligible for a postdoc position, applicants must have received their Ph.D. degree within five years of being hired.
+Within the Laboratory, the postdocs are housed in either a discipline (Computation, Engineering, or Physical and Life Sciences) or a program (Global Security, Weapons and Complex Integration, or National Ignition Facility and Photon Science).
+Successful postdoc have demonstrated: 1) scientific productivity through a robust publication list; 2) academic excellence through a strong grade point average at a reputable university; and 3) collaboration and teamwork through convincing letters of reference.

-The lab offers a handful of postdoctoral fellowships:
+The Lab also offers a handful of named postdoctoral fellowships:

 offers a couple of positions a year.
 The Lawrence Fellowship is a highly-competitive postdoctoral position at LLNL that is open to all technical disciplines.

 Awarded to candidates with exceptional talent, scientific track records, and potential for significant achievements in computational mathematics, computer science, data science, and/or scientific computing.